What is Mastercard? A comprehensive guide to the global card network

 Requirements for businesses that accept Mastercard payments

 If your business is already set up to accept credit and debit card payments, it can probably accept Mastercard payments.
-Mastercard is one of the major card networks in the US and around the world, so most payment processing providers have software and hardware equipped to accept it.
+Most payment processing providers have software and hardware equipped to accept it.

 The exact process of getting set up to accept Mastercard payments will vary depending on how you plan to process transactions (in person, online, etc.), where you’re located, and who your payment processing provider is.
-But the process more or less looks like this, in most cases:
+But the process looks like this in most cases:

-Displaying Mastercard decals and signage at physical locations and digital touchpoints indicates to customers that Mastercard payments are accepted.
-This is not usually a requirement, but it is an option.
+• Display Mastercard branding for customer awareness: Displaying Mastercard decals and signage at physical locations and digital touchpoints indicates to customers that Mastercard payments are accepted.
+This is optional, not a requirement.

 Alternatives to Mastercard